Ember data with sync relationships

 After upgrading EmberJSEmberJS

-Ember Engines
+Ember Tools

 from 3.25 to 3.28, I started to have issues with relationships with Ember Data inside Ember Tests.
 The hasMany relationships were empty.